Edge Case

 Key characteristics of Flip-Flop include:

-noun … “Logic circuit with output determined only by current inputs.”
+noun … “Logic circuit whose output depends on current and past inputs.”